 This plan outlines the hypotheses and empirical specifications to be used in the analysis of the Finnish basic income experiment.
-To understand the experimental setting, it is first useful to discuss the planning process briefly.
-After inclusion of a basic income experiment in the May 2015 government program, the organization of the experiment was passed on to the Ministry of Health and Welfare.
-The ministry ordered a research project on the topic through an open tender in August 2015.
+The foundations for the experiment were laid in the May 2015 government program.
+The newly selected government passed the organization of experiment to the Ministry of Health and Welfare.
+The ministry opened an open tender in August 2015 in which research groups were asked to draft a proposal for a basic income experiment with the main objective of studying its employment effects.

-The aim of the research project was to draft a proposal for a basic income experiment.
-The objective of the experiment was clearly specified as to study the employment effects of basic income model.
-The Ministry of Health and Welfare chose a research group led by professor Olli Kangas to carry out the project.
+The Ministry of Health and Welfare chose the research group led by professor Olli Kangas to carry out the project.
 The authors of this plan participated in the work of the research group.
 Our research group published a mid-term report in April 2016 in which we proposed a randomized field experiment targeted to all low income individuals (see Kela 2016).
-The proposition included several treatment groups with varying levels of flat taxes and basic income.
-Although our report was well received, the government insisted on starting a smaller scale experiment in extremely tight schedule.
+We also recommended that the experiment includes several treatment groups with varying levels of flat taxes and basic income.
+Although our report was well received, the government insisted on starting a smaller scale experiment on a very tight schedule.

 The scientific recommendations played a minor role in the final planning of the experiment.
-The ministry decided to pursue onward with a very simplified version of basic income model that was targeted to unemployed workers only with no changes in the income tax schedule.
-In absence of tax changes, the experiment was also expensive to implement which led to a substantially smaller sample size.
-The final report by Kangas et al. (2016) included critical remarks on the on the law proposal.
+The ministry decided to pursue a very simplified version of basic income model that was targeted to unemployed workers only with no changes in the income tax schedule.
+In absence of tax changes, the experiment was also expensive to implement resulting in a substantially smaller sample size than recommended.
+The final report by Kangas et al. (2016) included critical remarks on the on the actual law proposal.
 Our main concern was the lack of power in the experiment.
-Despite the criticism, the law proposal was passed on to the parliament practically unchanged and it was accepted on December 29th 2016.
+Despite the criticism, the law proposal was passed on to the parliament practically unchanged, and it was accepted on December 29th 2016.